dgrzeszczak/KeyedCodable/README.md

 let data = try JSONEncoder().encode(Keyed(modele))
 ```

-It can be useful especially in case you do not have the access to initialization code for coders.
+It may be useful in case you do not have an access to coder's initialization code.
 In that situation your model may looks like that:

 ```swift
 struct KeyedModel: Codable {